 ·Type 2 Diabetes: The most common form of diabetes, Type 2 develops later in life, resulting from a combination of genetic factors and lifestyle choices (e.g., a diet high in refined sugars).
 Type 2 diabetes impairs the body’s ability to make insulin, although it usually doesn’t destroy it completely.

 ·Gestational Diabetes: Pregnant women can also develop a form of the disease known as gestational diabetes, which typically disappears after the delivery of the child.

 Many diabetics experience no symptoms until they show up at a medical clinic with an emergency, but most will notice the effects of the disease before long.
 Some of the most common symptoms of diabetes include:

 - Increased appetite

 - Extreme fatigue

 Keeping Diabetes at Bay

 The best way to deal with Type 2 diabetes is to prevent it in the first place.
-In order to do so, people with borderline diabetes or relatively high blood sugar levels must limit their sugar intake, manage their weight, increase the amount of exercise they do on a regular basis, and incorporate healthy foods into their diet.
+In order to do so, people with prediabetes or relatively high blood sugar levels must incorporate healthy foods into their diet , manage their weight, and increase the amount of exercise they do on a regular basis..
 Even when such corrective measures come too late to prevent the disease, they can help to delay the onset of diabetes.

-There is no cure for diabetes, but it is possible to manage the disease with the help of a diabetes doctor and the resources provided by a medical health center.
-To begin with, diabetics should follow the same advice as pre-diabetics, which means improving their diet and exercise routine.
-Of course, those with full-blown diabetes need to work even harder to maintain healthy blood sugar levels.
-Many must take insulin injections to compensate for the fact that their body doesn’t produce enough of the hormone on its own.
+There is no cure for diabetes, but it is possible to manage the disease with the help of a diabetes doctor, a diabetes nurse educator, a registered dietician and the resources provided by a medical health center.
+People with diabetes should follow the same advice as people with prediabetes, which means improving their diet and exercise routine.
+With a diagnosis of Diabetes it is extremely important to maintain healthy blood sugar levels.
+People with Type 1 Diabetes and some people with Type 2 must take insulin injections to compensate for the fact that their body doesn’t produce enough of the hormone on its own.